 (27) The term "digital voter service system" means a website or mobile application that allows an individual to do the following:

 (A) Apply to become a registered voter;

 (B) Change the individual's name, address, or party affiliation in the individual's existing voter registration record; and

-(C) Request an absentee ballot.
+(C) Request a mail-in ballot.